Zine-Team/zine-store/pages/contract.md

 ### Freelance Worker Protection Act Compliance

 In accordance with the Freelance Worker Protection Act, contracts are mandatory for freelance work with a value equal to or greater than $500, either in a single contract or when aggregated with all contracts for products or services between the same contracting entity and the Cooperative Worker during the immediately preceding 120 days.
-Payment must be made by the date specified in the contract or within 30 days after the completion of work if no date is specified.
-The Client is prohibited from retaliating against the Cooperative Worker for exercising their rights.
-The Cooperative Worker has the right to file a complaint with the Illinois Department of Labor for any violations and may recover double the amount not paid, damages for retaliation, and attorneys’ fees and costs.
+Payment must be made by the date specified in this Agreement or within 30 days after the completion of work if no date is specified.
+Except as permitted by law or under this Agreement, Hiring Party is prohibited from retaliating against the Cooperative Worker for exercising its rights under the Freelance Worker Protection Act.
+The Cooperative Worker has the right to file a complaint with the Illinois Department of Labor for any violations of the Freelance Worker Protection Act and may recover amounts as permitted under the Freelance Worker Protection Act.

 ### Applicable Law

 This Agreement shall be governed by and construed in accordance with the laws of Illinois.
-Any disputes arising out of or in connection with this Agreement shall be subject to the exclusive jurisdiction of the courts of Illinois.
-However, if the Cooperative Worker is legally qualified under the Freelance Worker Protection Act, the Cooperative Worker is covered by the law regardless of the governing law state.
+Any disputes arising out of or in connection with this Agreement shall be subject to the exclusive jurisdiction of the courts of Chicago, Illinois.

 ---